MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/disable-roster-containers.md

    ```

    > [!NOTE]
-   > You'll need to sign in using your Azure Active Directory credentials and use a local PowerShell window (not Azure Cloud Shell).
+   > You'll need to sign in using your Microsoft Entra credentials and use a local PowerShell window (not Azure Cloud Shell).

 2. To verify your settings: